ALMADEN FAMILY OPTOMETRIC CENTER

 What is Myopia?

-Myopia, or more commonly known as near-sightedness, is the result of oblong growth of the eye whether that be from genetics or lifestyle; the eyeball grows too long making images focus improperly on the retina and causing distant objects to appear blurry.
+Myopia, or more commonly known as nearsightedness, is the result of oblong growth of the eye whether that be from genetics or lifestyle; the eyeball grows too long making images focus improperly on the retina and causing distant objects to appear blurry.
 And as children are spending more and more time on a screen and less time outdoors, myopia is quickly becoming an epidemic.
 For a quick survey assessing your child's risk of myopic progression click here.

 Picture